Covid 19 coronavirus: 'Safe practice' issues at Rosewood Resthome in Christchurch after deadly virus struck

 A deadly coronavirus outbreak at a rest home spread so rapidly that there were a number of "safe practice issues", including how protective equipment was used.

-Rosewood Resthome and Hospital in Christchurch is now linked to three deaths and 33 confirmed or probable Covid-19 cases, of which 18 are staff members.
+Rosewood Resthome and Hospital in Christchurch is now linked to six deaths and 33 confirmed or probable Covid-19 cases, of which 18 are staff members.

 Many staff had to go into isolation and that led to shortcomings, Canterbury DHB confirmed to the Herald.